 Their strong metal blades are easy to heat to 'hot knife' your cakes, and the comfortable, sturdy handle keeps your hand free from icing.
 Kristen sells them direct, so go visit Fat Girl Cakes to get one.

 Offset Spatula - Ateco Wooden Handle Offset Spatula

 You need something to get the icing on your cake.
-I like to use an offset spatula (and I have included the affiliate link to the one I use), but you can use whatever you feel comfortable with.
+I like to use an offset spatula, but you can use whatever you feel comfortable with.

 Some people like to use straight spatulas, some offset, some like to use palettes knives.
 As long as it lets you get the icing onto your cake, and smooth it out, it will work.
 The crisp finish comes from the scraper, more so than the spatula.

 Frosting a Cake

 Now you have the tools, pull it all together!
 Cut your cake into layers.
 How thick the layers are is up to you, personally I like to have 1 inch layers, with a small layer of Buttercream in between, not only does this give you a perfect fork sized bite, but it also helps to minimise slipping, especially in warmer months.